Farg0k/flutter_tv_media3/README.md

 ### Overview

-The feature allows a user to initiate a search for subtitles for the current media file.
+Thture allows a user to initiate a search for subtitles for the current media file.
 The search is performed by an external service (implemented in the main application), and the results are dynamically added to the list of available subtitle tracks in the player.

 ### Key Components